massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

 is possibile copying on the fly old and new CDRs, and them executing a fast switch.

-Fix Errors in Imported CDRs
+Fix errors in imported CDRs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If CDRs contains errors, and the error is in Asterisell code processing